📚StudySolv

 Q 1short

-What factors can turn a renewable resource into a non-renewable one tomorrow?
-Describe actions that can prevent this from happening.
+What can make what is today a renewable resource non- renewable tomorrow?
+Describe some actions that can prevent this from happening.

 Solution